 Phase 1 engagement activities also underscored the Arcata community's interests in climate change preparation, environmental stewardship, prioritization of infill development rather than sprawl, and careful planning for future infrastructure needs.
-This opposition to developing the City's green belt has formed the basis for the decision to prioritize infill as a way to meet Arcata's current and future housing needs.
+Opposition to developing the City's green belt has formed the basis for the decision to prioritize infill as the primary means to meet Arcata's current and future housing needs.